 The pandemic has affected manufacturers across all industries.
 According to a recent survey from the National Association of Manufacturers, 78 percent of leaders in manufacturing expected a major financial impact to their businesses.
-We have yet to see the full significance of that impact, but this disruption has left many manufacturers wondering how they can play for what happens next.
+We have yet to see the full significance of that impact, but this disruption has left many manufacturers wondering how they can plan for what happens next.
 Here’s how manufacturers can continue to meet this chaotic and uncertain time.

 Perform a business model analysis

 There’s nothing like a public health emergency to illuminate aspects of your business that aren’t working as smoothly as they should be.
 Many organizations had issues before the pandemic, but COVID-19 really put operational shortcomings in the spotlight.